 When Trina discovered she was pregnant for the fifth time, she hardly dared to hope that she might actually have a living child.

 Her four prior pregnancies had all ended with the death of the baby due to preterm delivery in a land with minimal care available for premies.
 But someone told her that there were now specialist doctors at Kibuye Hope Hospital and maybe they could help.
-So just two months into her pregnancy she traveled to Kibuye to see Dr. Rachel, a Serge OB/Gyn doctor.
+So just two months into her pregnancy she traveled to Kibuye to see Dr. Rachel McLaughlin, a Serge Missionary and OB/Gyn.

 Trina’s milk supply waxed and waned likely due to the stress of each new challenge with her baby.
 Every day, she brought her baby to the scale to be weighed, and it seemed like more days than not the baby had either lost weight or only gained a tiny amount.
 Trina watched other premie babies come into the NICO and go with uncomplicated courses and healthy, quick weight gains.
 She also saw babies who sadly died from some of the same complications her baby had.
 Some days she despaired that her baby would survive or would ever reach the necessary weight for discharge.

 But slowly, painfully, with two steps forward and one step back, Trina’s daughter began to improve.